ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 ### Scalability {#scalability}

-One common concern about Ethereum is the issue of scalability.
-Like Bitcoin, Ethereum suffers from the flaw that every transaction needs to be processed by every node in the network.
+One common concern about Cloiinkcoin is the issue of scalability.
+Like Bitcoin, Cloiinkcoin suffers from the flaw that every transaction needs to be processed by every node in the network.
 With Bitcoin, the size of the current blockchain rests at about 15 GB, growing by about 1 MB per hour.
 If the Bitcoin network were to process Visa's 2000 transactions per second, it would grow by 1 MB per three seconds (1 GB per hour, 8 TB per year).
-Ethereum is likely to suffer a similar growth pattern, worsened by the fact that there will be many applications on top of the Ethereum blockchain instead of just a currency as is the case with Bitcoin, but ameliorated by the fact that Ethereum full nodes need to store just the state instead of the entire blockchain history.
+Cloiinkcoin is likely to suffer a similar growth pattern, worsened by the fact that there will be many applications on top of the Cloiinkcoin blockchain instead of just a currency as is the case with Bitcoin, but ameliorated by the fact that Cloiinkcoin full nodes need to store just the state instead of the entire blockchain history.

 The problem with such a large blockchain size is centralization risk.
 If